google/open-location-code-swift/README.md

 ## Swift Versions

-* Versions 1.x of Open Location Code for Swift are designed for Swift 3.2.
+* Versions 3.x of Open Location Code for Swift are designed for Swift 5.0.
 * Versions 2.x of Open Location Code for Swift are designed for Swift 4.0.

-Choose the latest 1.x release for greater compatability, or the latest 2.x release if you're fully in the Swift 4 world!
+* Versions 1.x of Open Location Code for Swift were designed for Swift 3.2, but are no longer maintained.

 ## Building